 - 3. The Gateshead Health & Care System Group has been operating under a framework provided by a Memorandum of Understanding (MoU) since 2019, and this was adopted and supported at the time by the CNTW Board.
 The MoU set out the arrangements within which the Gateshead Health & Care System works together to integrate care for the benefit of people and communities within Gateshead so that their health and care needs can best be met. - 4.
 The basis of collaboration between the partner organisations has been that they participate within a Gateshead 'place' system comprising health and care commissioning and provider organisations (including the VCS). - 5.
-Whilst the MoU has served the System well in its formative years, it is now timely to further develop the arrangements in place so that they match our future ambitions for the Gateshead system and reflect the policy direction from the Department of Health & Social Care / NHS England & Improvement for strong place-based partnerships as a key component of the future health and care landscape. - Soursider how we can build upon the existing MoU and apply learning from other systems to develop an Alliance Agreement that will underpin our future ambitions for more integrated and collaborative working.
-6. - 7. respects: - It is a legally binding agreement; - It sets out details of work programme areas that partners are committed to take forward through the Agreement during 2021/22; - It formalises governance arrangements to support the delivery of those programmes; - It will be an evolving Agreement which will be reviewed and developed further on a regular basis i.e. it will be an iterative process;
+Whilst the MoU has served the System well in its formative years, it is now timely to further develop the arrangements in place so that they match our future ambitions for the Gateshead system and reflect the policy direction from the Department of Health & Social Care / NHS England & Improvement for strong place-based partnerships as a key component of the future health and care landscape. - were neld for the Gateshead System, led by Hill Dickinson, to consider how we can build upon the existing MoU and apply learning from other systems to develop an Alliance Agreement that will underpin our future ambitions for more integrated and collaborative working.

+The Alliance Agreement difference that the consideration is a second to the consideration of the 6. - 7. respects: - It is a legally binding agreement; - It sets out details of work programme areas that partners are committed to take forward through the Agreement during 2021/22; - It formalises governance arrangements to support the delivery programmes; - It will be an evolving Agreement which will be reviewed and developed further on a regular basis i.e. it will be an iterative process;